Blood Death Knight Talents Guide

 The San’layn Hero Talents

-Infliction of Sorrow does bonkers damage this also feeds into Vampiric Strike, as when Vampiric Strike damages an enemy with Blood Plague it extends the duration of the disease by 3 seconds and deals 20% of the remaining damage to the enemy.
+• Infliction of Sorrow does insane damage, that also feeds into Vampiric Strike, as when Vampiric Strike damages an enemy with Blood Plague it extends the duration of the disease by 3 seconds and deals 10% of the remaining damage to the enemy.
+Your first Heart Strike after Dancing Rune Weapon ends will also *completely consume your Blood plague for 130% of remaining damage, This is further amplified by Consumption when played correctly.

 Your talent setup for San’layn will look like this